 Hong Kong: Offshore Business Sectors

-Hong Kong offers an excellent environment for insurers and reinsurers amidst a global trend of convergence among financial services industries with its sophisticated capital markets and concentration of fund managers.
+Hong Kong offers an excellent environment for insurers and reinsurers amidst a global trend of convergence among financial service industries with its sophisticated capital markets and concentration of fund managers.
 Being a leading insurance centre in Asia, Hong Kong has attracted many of the world's top insurance companies.
 Hong Kong has the largest number of authorised insurance companies in Asia.
 The industry has also built up a critical mass of professionals.
 Total gross premiums for the first half of 2017 were HK$236.7bn (US$30.2bn), representing an increase of 14% over the previous year.

-In the first quarter of 2011, total gross premiums were HKD56.3bn, representing an increase of 13.3% over the corresponding period in 2010.
-Meanwhile, gross and net premiums of general insurance business rose by 11.2% to HKD10.3bn and 8.4% to HKD7.0bn respectively compared with the corresponding period in 2010.
-Overall underwriting profit however declined from HKD559m to HKD482m.
+In the first half of 2017, gross and net premiums of general insurance business rose by 6% to HK$25.5bn compared to the previous year.
+Overall underwriting profit however decreased to HK$356m.

 Independent Insurance Authority Proposed